-Nicholas Konstantinovich Roerich
+Nicholas Konstantinovich Roerich was born in

 In 1895 Roerich met the prominent writer, critic, and historian, Vladimir Stasov.
 Through him he was introduced to many of the composers and artists of the time -- Mussorgsky, Rimsky-Korsakov, Stravinsky, and the basso Fyodor Chaliapin.
 At concerts at the Court Conservatory he heard the works of Glazunov, Liadov, Arensky, Wagner, Scriabin, and Prokofiev for the first time, and an avid enthusiasm for music was developed.
 Wagner in particular appealed to him, and later, during his career as a theater designer, he created designs for most of that composer's operas.
 Moreover, musical terms and analogies can appropriately be applied to Roerich's painting.
 He frequently related music to the use of color and color harmonies, and applied this sense to his designs for opera.